 In addition, Dalmations are prone to inherited deafness.
 Deaf dogs have a difficult time sensing their surroundings and might accidentally bite by mistake due to limited sensory input from their environment.

 Rottweilers are another breed that makes this list of worst dogs around children.
 Although they do make incredible family dogs and are loyal protectors, they can attack and bite with very little warning.

-It's well known in the veterinary field that Rottweilers do not give warning right before biting.
+It's well known in the veterinary field that Rottweilers do not give a warning right before biting.
 This breed will act absolutely composed and mellow right before they turn.
-It's important that if you are a Rottweiler fan that you know how to raise and train this breed.
+It's important that if you are a Rottweiler fan you know how to raise and train this breed.
 It's an incredible breed and makes for a good family dog, but doesn't do well around strangers and small animals.

 If a breed does not do well around small animals, it is unlikely to do well around small children as well.
 This breed does not like strangers or unpredictability which can provoke its instinct, so consider another dog type unless you choose to raise a Rottweiler from a puppy.

 Chesapeake Bay Retrievers certainly have a wonderful look and a strong following of "Chessie" fans.
 Chessies are beautiful chocolate-brown dogs of the retriever family that are made to enjoy the outdoors—they make great adventure buddies.

 Despite their similar look to other popular retrievers, this breed can have a much different temperament.
 They are known not to do well with unfamiliar dogs and may not be great around small animals (including cats).
 In addition, they can demonstrate aggression towards strangers and may snap unprovoked.
 They are also guardians of their toys and possessions, which puts a kid at risk if they accidentally walked up and took something away from the Chessie.
 This dog breed does well with experienced dog owners, older kids, and good training.